Finland–United Kingdom relations: The Kingdom of Sweden 1100-1809

 With the outbreak of the French Revolution and the Napoleonic Wars, relations between Sweden and the United Kingdom grew closer.
 King Gustav III of Sweden sent the Finnish Baron August Philip Armfelt on an extended visit to Britain in 1790 and 1791.
 Armfelt's travels came to an end after the assassination of Gustav III.

 Navy officer Sidney Smith, who later became an Admiral in the Royal Navy, participated in the second Battle of Svensksund in 1790, serving in the ranks of the Swedish Navy against the Russian fleet.
-The naval engagement took place off the coast of what is now the city of Kotka.